 Conner grew up in West Virginia and moved to DC to be a Senate intern before getting a job with media-and-PR doyenne Tammy Haddad.
 But a year ago, he jokes, he “retired”—and did what any other 28-year-old with a lot of good years ahead of him might do.
 He plowed some cash into the restaurant scene.

-He’s a funder of Reveler’s Hour, the new Adams Morgan venture from the Michelin-starred team that runs Tail Up Goat, as well as Oyster Oyster, the new Shaw restaurant focused on quote-unquote vegetable cookery.
+He’s a funder of Reveler’s Hour, the new Adams Morgan venture from the Michelin-starred team that runs Tail Up Goat.
 He’s also starting an investment company to fund his own fine-dining spots.

 So it’s safe to say the pockets of those pinstripe pants are deeper than those of the average twentysomething.
 Conner says he “did really well” in his four-year PR career and “had a little help from the fam.”
 (His grandparents owned a “very giant” flower business.)
 “I made a ton of money on Tilray,” the Canadian medical-cannabis producer with a famous stock run-up, Conner says.